rajdas88/mercury/README.md

   }
   ```

+This was for the Raspberry Pi Zero W which can only connect to a 2.4GHz.
+I tried the 5GHz connection multiple times before realizing the issue.

 The above files are used by the Raspberry Pi to properly set up both ssh and
 wireless access.
 These steps have to be done EXACTLY RIGHT or it's a pain to
 debug.
 When done correctly, the `wpa_supplicant.conf` file will dissapear